 I came upon this verse, from Deuteronomy 7:19: “You saw with your own eyes the great trials, the signs and wonders, the mighty hand and outstretched arm, with which the LORD your God brought you out.
 The LORD your God will do the same to all the peoples you now fear.”

 IDK, but I felt comforted reading that verse.
 Maybe I was indeed desperate, I would cling to any word that can offer hope and encouragement.
-But I was devouring Psalms like crazy, quoting heavily from King David’s prayers and pleadings.
+But I was devouring Psalms like crazy, quoting heavily from King David’s prayers and pleadings, but didn’t feel comforted.
 Deuteronomy was the last place I expected to find the hope I was looking for.

 But I did find comfort, and was finally able to sleep.
 All I needed was to “Remember.”
 And so on this last day of 2017, I will remember God’s faithfulness in my life.
 I have seen and experienced His goodness.
 And I can expect more from Him, my Father.
 Not because I am a good girl.
 Not because I am a righteous person.
 Not because I have prayed hard enough, nor have fully read and understood the Bible.
 Not by my own efforts.
 But because He is an all-loving and merciful Father.
 He has promised, and He is faithful.